lyst/lightfm/README.md

        are present and optimising ROC AUC is desired.
 - WARP: Weighted Approximate-Rank Pairwise [2] loss.
-Maximises the rank of positive examples by repeatedly sampling negative examples until rank violating one is found.
+Maximises the rank of positive examples by repeatedly sampling negative examples until a rank violating one is found.
 Useful when only positive interactions are present and optimising the top of the recommendation list (precision@k) is desired.
 - k-OS WARP: k-th order statistic loss [3].
 A modification of WARP that uses the k-th